DEVARSHMEHTA/DevTown_Hack_Like-_Pro_Cyber-Security-project-1/README.md

 ### 1. 🔎 Target Discovery

-- Identified the target IP using `netdiscover`.
+- Utilized `netdiscover` to identify the IP address of the target machine on the local network.

 ### 2. 🛠️ Port & Service Enumeration (Nmap)

-Performed a detailed Nmap scan to gather:
+Performed a detailed scan using **Nmap** to extract the following:

 - ✅ Open Ports
 - ⚙️ Running Services
-- 🖥️ Operating System Details
+- 🖥️ Operating System Fingerprint
-- 🔑 Service Banners and Encryption Keys
+- 🔑 Encryption keys and service banners

 ### 3. 🌐 Services Identified

-The Nmap scan revealed the following services:
+The target machine was found running the following services:

 - **FTP** – ProFTPD 1.3.3c
-- **HTTP** – Web server
+- **HTTP** – Web server (port 80)
-- **SSH** – Secure shell access
+- **SSH** – Secure Shell (port 22)

 ### 4. 🚩 Vulnerability Exploitation

-- The FTP service (ProFTPD 1.3.3c) was found to be vulnerable.
+- Found **ProFTPD 1.3.3c** to be vulnerable using public exploit databases and search techniques.
-- Used **Metasploit Framework** to exploit the vulnerability.
+- Leveraged the **Metasploit Framework** to exploit the FTP vulnerability.
-- Successfully gained shell access to the target system.
+- Gained **shell access** successfully.

 ### 5. 🔍 Post-Exploitation Activities

-- Accessed and examined the `/etc/passwd` file to enumerate user accounts.
+- Accessed and examined `/etc/passwd` for user account details.
+- Theoretically explored **password cracking** methods using:
-- Explored password cracking strategies using **John the Ripper** and **Hashcat** for further post-exploitation.
+  - 🧠 **John the Ripper**
+  - ⚡ **Hashcat**

 ---

 ## 🧠 Conclusion

-This lab simulated a real-world penetration testing scenario, strengthening essential skills in:
+This lab provided a structured, real-world simulation of a typical penetration test, reinforcing critical cybersecurity skills:

-- Information Gathering
+- 🎯 Reconnaissance and Enumeration
-- Vulnerability Scanning
+- 🛠️ Vulnerability Analysis
-- Exploitation Techniques
+- 💣 Exploitation Using Metasploit
-- Post-Exploitation Strategies
+- 🔍 Post-Exploitation Techniques

-It offered a comprehensive introduction to ethical hacking using widely-used tools like **Nmap** and **Metasploit**.
+It offered valuable exposure to **Nmap**, **Metasploit**, and other tools widely used in ethical hacking and Capture the Flag (CTF) environments.

 ---

+## 📁 Repository Structure